gvwilson/sensibleadventures/iffy/iffy.md

 Aunt Naggie pulled a cloth out of her sleeve and wiped the blood off Iffy's face.
 "For this," she said quietly.
-"Came to me one day, told me he knew your olders.
+"He came to me one day, told me he knew your olders.
-Said they had some bum tweaks and you'd get spells as you got older 'less you got treatment.
+Said they had some tweaks as meant you'd get spells as you got older 'less you got treatment.
 Seemed t' be workin', 'least 'til recently."

 She tucked the bloody cloth back into her sleeve.